WHEN: SUNDAY, JULY 19, 2020

 TIME: 9:00 AM - 2:30 PM US PACIFIC TIME

-Did we achieve quantum supremacy yet?
-Google says so, IBM says "no".
-Nevertheless, we have come a long way in building quantum computers.
+We have come a long way in building quantum computers.
 Today top companies host quantum computers with more than 50 qubits and the path is set to sail forward.

 But wait a moment, where is EDA in all of this?
 EDA, the indisputably fundamental component of designing modern semiconductor chips.
 Is EDA being utilized to design the next quantum computer?
 Or if not when is this call coming?